Read and Publish

 3. You submit the article to a journal that is part of the Read and Publish agreement (list of eligible journals).

-4. You use your e-mail address of the University of Bern, the Insel, the Tiefenauspital or the PH Bern in the author journey.
+4. You use your e-mail address of the University of Bern, the Inselspital (University Hospital), the PHBern or the Universitären Psychiatrische Dienste Bern (UPD) in the author journey.

 5. After the journal has accepted your article, you select in the author journey at Choose your affiliation your institution and if nothing fits correctly "University of Bern".
 This way SpringerNature automatically recognizes that your "Affiliation" is authorized to publish Open Access.